matriex/System_Extractor/Repack_INFO.md

-# Repack for "system.new.dat" Cynogenmod
+# Guide for repack

-* Read this only in github for better view.
+_Read this only in github for better view.
-* Repack "may or may not" work with all ROM.
+_Repack "may or may not" work with all ROM.
-* This guide is not for official or Stock ROM.
+_This guide is not for official or Stock ROM.
-* I don't think I will be able to provide any repack GUIDE for #NOUGHT(or try below method if it works)
+_I don't think I will be able to provide any repack GUIDE for #NOUGHT(or try below method if it works)

 ## INFORMATION